maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 In due course, we shall provide [feedback](Feedback.md) which checks

 1. For the correct answer.
-2. To see if the student integrated by mistake.
+2. To see if the student differentiated by mistake.
-3. To see if it is likely that the student expanded out and differentiated.
+3. To see if it is likely the student differentiated the outer function.

 By default, a new question contains one [potential response tree](Potential_response_trees.md) called `prt1`.
 This is the _name_ of the potential response, and it can be anything sensible (letters, optionally followed by numbers, no more than 18 characters).